Skip to main content

 Because circuits and witnesses are not first class, parameter names and constant names are not allowed as the circuit or witness part of a call.
 Nor are arbitrary expressions allowed, for the same reason.

 Calls are evaluated by evaluating the argument expressions in order from left to right.
 Then, if a circuit is being called, the statements in the body of the circuit are executed with the parameter names bound to the corresponding argument values.
 The value of a circuit call is the value returned from the execution of the body.
-If a witness is being called, then the Compact language will invoke the TypeScript or JavaScript witness function with the argument values.
+If a witness is being called, the contract will invoke the TypeScript or JavaScript witness function with the argument values.
 The value of a witness call is the value returned by the witness function.

 Structure construction